 Are you planning a trip to Hawaii with kids and want to hear from other parents who have done it (and survived)?
 I asked some top family travel bloggers for their best advice for traveling to Hawaii with kids.
 Keep scrolling to see what they said!

-This list of things I wish I knew before going to Hawaii with kids was originally written September 23, 2021 and was updated March 19, 2022 and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of things I wish I knew before going to Hawaii with kids was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 I’ve been traveling to Hawaii since I was 10 years old.
 Of course, my perspective has slightly changed each trip.
 And the islands themselves have changed over the years.